Harees: Arab cuisine

 Harees is a popular dish in Arab cuisine, from the Levant to the Persian Gulf.
 It is often served during Ramadan, festivals such as Eid ul-Fitr, and at weddings.
 In Lebanon, it is often cooked on religious occasions in a communal pot, such as in Ashura.
 Harise is also a common dish in Syrian cuisine and Iraqi cuisine.

 Formerly found only in homes, it is now served in restaurants as well.

 Armenian cuisine

 Harisa (հարիսա) is traditionally served on Easter day, and is considered a national dish of Armenia.
 It is a thick porridge made from korkot (dried or roasted cracked wheat) and fat-rich meat, usually chicken or lamb.
 Herbs were substituted for meat in harissa when Armenian religious days required fasting and penance.
 The extremely long cooking process is an essential part of the harisa tradition.
 Like other ritual dishes, the time taken for preparation is part of its cherished value.

 Harisa is known for helping the Armenians of Musa Ler (in modern-day Turkey) to survive during the resistance of 1915.

+Egyptian cuisines

+In Egyptian cuisine, "freekeh", unripened, crushed durum wheat, was used to cook harisa, giving the resulting ferik a unique green hue.
+The origin of the variation could be linked to the Sephardic migration of the 13th century, but historians remain uncertain.